openforcefield/nistdataselection/studies/mixture_feasibility/data_availability/README.md

   places (in K) when comparing if two states are the same.

   The converted data is stored in the ``converted_density_data`` folder.

+* ``find_common_data.py`` script finds those systems for which their is both enthalpy of mixing and excess molar volume or both  enthalpy of mixing and binary mass density data available.
+The common data is stored in a ``common_data`` directory.

+  **Note** This script does check whether the different types of properties were measured at the same states (i.e temperature, pressure and mole fraction).

+* ``source_h_vap_data.py`` scripts builds a new data set of enthalpy of vaporization measurements source from the literature.
+The output set is stored in the ``sourced_h_vap_data`` folder.